 - Get involved on the staff of the Patriot Talon student media outlet to gain valuable experience in writing, photographing, selling ads and more.

-- Network with other UT Tyler communication students through the Communications Club, which brings in employers from the community to give guidance on preparing for interviews, writing resumes and developing portfolios.
+- Network with other UT Tyler students through the Communication Club, which brings in employers from the community to discuss preparing for interviews, writing resumes and developing portfolios.

 A degree in mass communication provides skills for a range of careers, including reporting, editing, public relations and advertising.